sethcleveland/puppet-jdk_oracle/README.md

 	* Java 7  Update version
 * version7build
 	* Java 7 Build version
+* arch
+	* parameter to provide support for other architectures, default 'x64'
 * use_cache
     * Optionally host the installer file locally instead of fetching it each time, for faster dev & test